 Why Was I Rejected?

-At Buck Off, we have to make decisions all the time on accepting or rejecting work and have also had our publication success and failures.
+At Buck Off, we have to make decisions all the time on accepting or rejecting work and have also had our publication successes and failures.
 Here’s what we can offer and what we’ve learned from our own experience, experiences of other writers and comments from literary agents at past AWP events we’ve attended:

 - The novel is done, now comes the real work: Just because your novel is finished, doesn’t mean the work is—in fact, it’s just a continuation of stressful searching, writing and rewriting query’s and waiting.
 Researching the top agents that would best fit with your book should be a top priority.
 There’s nothing worse than prospecting the wrong agent (especially if the right one is also in that agency).
 Start evaluating and keeping track of who you prospect and read the current clients they are representing.
 This narrows the search.
 Think of it this way, if Literary Agent A loves non-fiction pieces and upmarket women’s fiction and your novel is a Young Adult supernatural piece, DON’T prospect them.
 If Agent B is in the same agency and loves everything paranormal, science fiction, both YA and middle grade books, then yes, they are the better option.